osklunds/Distributed-SWMR-register/README.md

 ## Repository overview

 The `application` directory contains the code for an instance of an ABD node.
 On each computer you want to be part of this network, you run the code in this directory.
 More details are in `application/README.md`.
+This is the most important and interesting part of this repository.

 The `local_starter` directory contains the code for a helper tool. `local_starter` automatically starts the user-supplied number of ABD nodes on the local machine, to simplify testing of the code.
 Note that `local_starter` is purely for convenience. `application` works as a standalone program.
 More details are in `local_starter/README.md`.